velartrill/velartrill.github.io/orig/consequences.md

 “Ahwh-wha— uh— wh-what were you, um, saying before?”
 Iris manages to ask Swift, flailing to change the subject.
 “Something about — about average incomes?”

 “Oh, yes.”
 Swift clambers to her feet, Iris helping her back up.
 “It’s not like the Traverse out here.
 Our Houses are small.
 The population is small too.
 It’s hard to bring in more than one or two hundred platinum a year.
-After— after tithes to the Empress, and tithes to the Duchess, and food and rent and salaries paid, it’s… not very much.”
+After— after tithes to the Empress, and tithes to the Lunarch, and food and rent and salaries paid, it’s… not very much.”

 “Owl was over a thousand in debt,” Dove adds.
 “Tithes have just been getting higher and higher since the War began.
 I paid out nearly half of my budget this year to the Imperial Treasury.
 The Court is bleeding us dry.”

 “Thank you again, milady, for—” Swift begins

 *“‘Comrade,’”* Dove corrects her gently.
 Swift flashes her an embarassed smile.
-“I’m not a duchess anymore.”
+“I’m not a lunarch anymore.”

 “Then thank you again, *comrade,* for paying off all that debt I owed.”